DennisSchulmeister/ls-ui-component-benchmark/tonic/README.md

   the `hashchange` event is a good approach.
 This allows to host the application on all servers without special consideration and is quite easy to handle client-side.

-  Unlike frameworks like React, that use a virtual DOM, building a router component, that based on the URL simply decides whether to render its children or not, can be done for special use cases.
-But for an app-wide routing this is most-likely not ideal, as the router component will remain in the DOM between the parent and the actual content.
+  Building a router component, that simply decides whether to render some of its children of dynamically creates components, can be done.
+But since every component is a full web component this would leave intermediate elements like `<Router>` in the DOM, which is inconvenient for styling.
-  This must be considered in the stylesheets.

   For this reason we use a different, probably less clean, approach here.
 The router class simply executes callback methods from the `ApplicationFrame` component that trigger conditional rerendering.